-Special Events - All students are expected to attend the annual NTC Open House held in February and the graduation exercises in April.
+Special Events - All students are expected to attend the annual NTC Open House held in February and the graduation exercises in April or May, depending on the school year calendar.

 Since one of the purposes of the program is to prepare students for employment, attendance and punctuality are of utmost importance.